bakerte/DMRJtensor.jl/README.md

 If you want to view documentation in the code, open the julia terminal, type "?" and type the name of the function.
 There is a lot of good information that can help you there.

-A friendlier and more comprehensive introduction is coming soon!
+A friendly and comprehensive introduction is coming soon!